-- The baby inhales the good bacteria on coming out of the womb which helps in boosting the immune system.
+- The baby inhales the good bacteria when coming through the birth canal, which helps in boosting the immune system.

 2. Cons of Vaginal Delivery

-While there are all the above benefits, there still remain a few risks while opting for vaginal delivery that should be known:
+While there are benefits, there still remain a few risks while opting for vaginal delivery that should be known:

 - Going into labour accompanies pain and stress.
-There is no fixed duration of labour either.
-It can be short or even last for a few hours.
+There is no fixed duration of labour, either.
+It can be short, lasting for a few hours, or may go on for a long time.
 However, there are a few drugs which may help with labour, and are given as per the doctor’s decision.

-- Sometimes there are complications which can lead to a drop in the baby’s heart rate.
-In such situations, the mother maybe given anaesthesia and taken for emergency C-section.
+- Sometimes, there are complications that can lead to a drop in the baby’s heart rate.
+In such situations, the mother maybe given anaesthesia, and taken for an emergency C-section.

-- Sometimes when the baby is large then one might need assistance while delivery with suction cups or forceps.
+- Sometimes when the baby is large, one might need assistance during delivery with suction cups or forceps.

-- There are very few instances of the baby suffering from any sort of injury while passing through the vagina.
+- There are some instances of the baby suffering an injury while passing through the vagina.

-Caesarean or C-section delivery is the surgical method for child birth.
-A small incision is made in the abdominal region which penetrates the uterus to take the baby out.
-C-sections can be planned after consulting with the doctor, and depend on the mother’s health.
+Cesarean, or C-section, delivery is the surgical method for childbirth.
+A small incision is made in the abdominal region, which penetrates the uterus, to take the baby out.
+C-sections can be planned after consulting with the doctor, and depends on the mother’s health.
 When the mother has health conditions like high blood pressure, diabetes, or infections like HIV, then a C-section is the preferred choice of childbirth.
-Also if there are some problems during natural delivery like the baby not getting oxygen or labour taking too long, then an emergency C-section is done.
+Also, if there are some problems during natural delivery, like the baby not getting oxygen or labour taking too long, then an emergency C-section is done.

 1. Pros of C-section

-Caesarean has become a popular choice as well since it has quite a few benefits.
+Cesarean has become a popular choice, since it has quite a few benefits.
 These are the pros for C-section childbirth:

 - When it is a planned procedure, it gives the parents the advantage of planning the birth.

 - The mother can avoid long hours of labour by opting for a C-section.
-This lets the mother avoid all the stress and labour pain.
+This lets the mother avoid all the stress of labour pain.

-- The mother is not expected to face any sexual problems post a C-section birth.
+- The mother usually does not face any sexual problems post a C-section birth.